The Ramblers (draft)

 The Captain looked up from a stack of requisition forms, his reading glasses perched focus from the bridge of his nose.
 Around them the staff section bore the makeshift quality of wartime efficiency with maps tacked to plywood walls, filing cabinets that had seen better days, and a perpetually percolating coffee pot.
 Removing his glasses and massaging his brows, the captain, by standing emphasized, “We are a linchpin for the 51st Carrier Squadron’s efforts to return men and equipment to peacetime through the Ciampino Airport.”
 His normally emotionless countenance revealed lines of exasperation as he looked past the sergeant toward the Battalion Commander’s office, where an open door allowed leadership to be heard on its terms.
 The plaintive look he cast as they walked toward it spoke volumes about the pressure bearing down from above.

-“You are suggesting we give the conscientious private this temporary duty?”
+“You are suggesting we give the industrious private this temporary duty?”
 The Lieutenant Colonel leaned back in his chair and crossed his arms across his chest to calculate its ease.

 “Yes.
 We can, further, save manpower by having him join one of the transport trucks heading north for demobilization.”

 Approval emerged from the Lieutenant Colonel’s demeanor for their collective decision.
 “This private becomes the goose of liberty for the battalion.
 Excellent.
 Sergeant, return to the maintenance park and see to its organization.
-Blythe should view the assignment and special pass as commendations.”
+Blythe should view the assignment and special pass as commendations.
+If the moment doesn’t go to his head and he remains meritorious, I will also write him a field promotion when he returns.”

 Her face softened and with the soothing cadence of her Appalachian upbringing Joyce replied, “He is affable and sweet.
 We have shared meals and stories of his childhood in Texas and mine in West Virginia.” as her stature raising expressiveness concluded, “Believe me, he needs this as much as the repair bay needs his fastened diligence.”